Thursday 24th May 2018

 The €20 note is lobbed on top of all the other euros in an open drawer that is overflowing with euro notes, not in organised stacks of denomination just all mixed and jumbled up like tombola raffle tickets.

-I walk back to border control man in his booth to collect our passports, I wait as he processes other vehicles entering Montenegro, he sees me, I show him the paperwork and passes the passports through the door that is slightly ajar, I check that they are indeed our passports, they are and go back to Pogo.
+I walk back to border control man in his booth to collect our passports, I wait as he processes other vehicles entering Montenegro, he sees me, I show him the paperwork and then he passes our passports back to us through the door that is slightly ajar, I check that they are indeed our passports, they are and go back to Pogo.
 We are legal now and off we go to explore Montenegro.

 We can’t quite believe it, we are finally here, it’s exciting as we like to discover new places.
 It is also odd in a strange way as we will not be going any further south now, but we will be heading roughly northwards via Serbia and Hungary hopefully there are many more adventures to be had!